 Understanding the function of the

-The info presented here applies to unmodified Volvo (*) 544, 122 and 1800 (Bosch generator) 12V electrical systems, and is intended to help in the understanding of these systems for the purpose of trouble locating and repair after the AMP indicator comes ON.
-I have long ago upgraded just about all of my vintage vehicles to modern, high output alternators with fully electronic internal regulators, and I’m a big advocate of this, but I thought I would compile this article for those who prefer to remain original, as locating the troubles once the AMP indicator comes ON can be tricky for qualified individuals and totally baffling for the inexperienced.
-The article is not yet complete and neat, but there is enough info here to get one well started.
+The info presented here applies to unmodified Volvo 122 (and substantially 544), and 1800 (Bosch generator) 12V electrical systems, and is intended to help in the understanding of these systems for the purpose of trouble locating and repair after the AMP indicator comes ON.
+I have long ago upgraded just about all of my vintage vehicles to modern, high output alternators with fully electronic internal regulators, and I’m a big advocate of this, but this article is intended for those who prefer to remain original, as locating the troubles once the AMP indicator comes ON can be tricky for qualified individuals and totally baffling for the inexperienced.
+The article is under constant amendment and improvement...

 Notice: I stand behind all the information presented here, having put it together with the utmost care, but in the end, the reader is responsible for its use and the consequences of their own actions.
 The information presented should be used in conjunction with normal, cautious shop practice.
-I will not be responsible for your actions.
+I will not be responsible for your actions and knuckles.
 Work safely!

 ----------------------------------------